amoryg/amoryg.github.io/index.md

 # Guide to installing a LAMP stack on Google cloud

-1: Go to https://console.cloud.google.com/compute and create a new instance.
+Go to https://console.cloud.google.com/compute and create a new instance.

-2: Configure your VM with desired settings.
+Configure your VM with desired settings.

-3: Once your VM has loaded, open the web SSH terminal.
+Once your VM has loaded, open the web SSH terminal.

+## Now we're going to install Apache, MySQL, and PHP.

-4: Once the web SSH terminal has loaded run
+Once the web SSH terminal has loaded run:

 >sudo apt update -y && sudo apt upgrade -y && sudo apt install apache2 mysql-server mysql-client php libapache2-mod-php php-mysql php-cli git -y

-### Now that we've installed apache, MySQL, and PHP, we're going to do some basic configuration.
+## Now we're going to do some basic configuration.

-5: Change the root password for MySQL.
+### Change the root password for MySQL.

 >sudo mysql_secure_installation -y